aj-arts/shortsGenerator/content/README.md

 Similar to the video scraper, we use a blacklist to ensure that no Reddit story is used twice.
 If you wish to reuse reddit stories, comment out line 27 in reddit.py.

 ### subreddit.txt
 You can include any subreddit in this txt file and one will be randomly chosen to scrape content from.
+Be wary though, our current code doesn't handle other subreddits well due to the length restrictions we are placing on the posts.

 ## **ChatGPT**
 We used the OpenAI API in order to prompt ChatGPT with the users prompt.